GunioRobot/django-twfy/README.txt

     (well, the bits used in Ireland anyway) has been described as Django models.

     Django is also templated.
-And it more or less requires Unicode, which suits us because we think it'd be nice to show an alphabetical list of our members of Parliament in, ya know.
-Alphabetical order.
+And it more or less requires Unicode, which suits us for a large number of reasons, including future support for >1 languages.

     And it supports i18n.
-Support for which is slightly sketchy here at the moment but do please step in and mark strings I haven't got to yet, then use (eg) Transifex to crowdsource a local version.
-Yours'll show people in the right order too.
-Because of the unicodes, like.
+Support for which is slightly sketchy here at the moment but do please step in and mark strings I

 Q:  I want to make a version of TheyWorkForYou.com which works in my country